vlitzke/kitchenflies/DNAseq/XX_FST/README.md

 samtools mpileup -B /mnt/shared/scratch/vlitzke/kitchenflies/DNA/2_Process/combined/1_bamfiles/F1_20_library-dedup_rg_InDel.bam  /mnt/shared/scratch/vlitzke/kitchenflies/DNA/2_Process/combined/1_bamfiles/M1_20_library-dedup_rg_InDel.bam > 20B1.mpileup

-then eventually go to popoolation using the sync files but I am unsure of if they are all biallelic sites or not.... apparently theres a popoolation2helper? at least something to make sure.
+then eventually go to popoolation using the sync files but I am unsure of if they are all biallelic sites or not.... apparently theres a popoolation2helper? at least something to make sure. don't really need it I think

+I get thrown an error with using 6.54 or 6.58 of the dros gtf file: "all features of a gene have to be on the same strandl Problem for FBgn0002781 at ...line 334, <$ifh> line 116254." -  found on the internet someone just deletes it, so I did the same (https://sourceforge.net/p/popoolation2/tickets/44/)

 [^1]: https://sourceforge.net/p/popoolation2/